About Our Fresh Grounds Training Program

-- 100% of training graduates get an introduction to a realistic and supported work experience.
+- 100% of training graduates get an introduction to a real-world yet supported work experience.

 - 100% of training graduates are linked to basic resources that support independence.

-- 100% of training graduates are better prepared to enter the workforce.
+- 100% of training graduates are better prepared to enter the workforce and educational settings.

-- 70% of training graduates get linked to subsequent employment or education.
+- 70% of training graduates are linked to subsequent employment.